IntelliTrade Education

 How Market Makers Hedge

 Market makers are in the business of providing liquidity — they take the other side of your trade.
 When you buy a call, a market maker sells it to you.
 But they don't want to bet on direction, so they delta-hedge: buying or selling shares/futures of the underlying to offset their risk.
+For a deeper look at how these mechanics shape price action, see our market structure guide.

 Positive Gamma (Long Gamma)